pablodecm/phd_thesis/src/101_chapter_1.md

 E$, the effective
-approximation in [Equation @eq:eft_lagrangian_generic] does not hold, and the interactions have to realistic modelled using the a complete theoretical description of the New Physics scenario.
+approximation in [Equation @eq:eft_lagrangian_generic] does not hold, and the interactions have to be realistically modelled using the a complete theoretical description of the New Physics scenario under study.
 While in general effective field theories are not renormalisable, observables and higher-order corrections can be computed, because of the well-defined cutoff energy scale
 $\Lambda$.
-The best-known example of an EFT that has been used in practice is Fermi theory, which is a simplification to compute useful observables at low-energies $E \approx 10\ \textrm{MeV}$ rather than an extension of the SM, given that the detailed structure of electroweak interactions due to $\textrm{W}^{\pm}$ boson mediating $\beta$ decays
+The best-known example of an EFT that has been used in practice is Fermi theory, which is a useful simplification to compute EW observables at low-energies $E \approx 10\ \textrm{MeV}$ rather than an extension of the SM, given that the detailed structure of electroweak interactions due to $\textrm{W}^{\pm}$ boson mediating $\beta$ decays